wargenng/sendlog/README.md

 [ ] - Add in light mode and dark mode colors
 [ ] - Choose better colors
 [ ] - Choose a new font
+[ ] - Add a redirect to dashboard if the user is logged in [ ] - Insert loading skeleton. onload opacity 100% with transition [ ] - Active icon when session hasn't finished

 ## IDEAS